corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 They depend on the machine in which the service is running and should be replaced with the correct values.

-If you are running the network locally, this value will match the `address` parameter within the Identity Manager config file but if you are deploying the network in a cloud environment, this value should be the external address of your machine along with any port defined in the `address` config parameter.
+If you are running the network locally, this value will match the `address` parameter within the Identity Manager configuration file but if you are deploying the network in a cloud environment, this value should be the external address of your machine along with any port defined in the `address` configuration parameter.

 {{< /note >}}